Pinterest Tips & Strategies

 Years ago, the mantra was "pin more, more, more," with some experts recommending dozens of repins per day.
 That advice is officially history.
 Today, Pinterest prioritizes quality over quantity.
 The algorithm doesn't care about repinning the same image to ten different boards.
 What it really wants to see is new, original content.

 Instead of hitting an arbitrary daily quota, focus on creating 2-5 fresh pins every day.
 Consistency is more important than volume.
 Posting 3 pins a day, every day, is far better than posting 21 pins just once a week.
+For more strategies on increasing your reach, check out our guide on how to grow on Pinterest.

 "Fresh Pins" Are the Name of the Game